dcmfx/dcmfx/docs/src/libraries/overview.md

   DICOM JSON Model to allow for the storage of encapsulated pixel data.

 - **`dcmfx_pixel_data` / `dcmfx::pixel_data`**.
 Extracts frames of pixel data
-  from a DICOM data set.
-Note that decoding and decompression of the raw pixel data bytes is not yet supported.
+  from a DICOM data set or a stream of DICOM P10 data.
+Note that decoding and decompression of pixel data is not yet supported.

 - **`dcmfx_anonymize` / `dcmfx::anonymize`**.
 Anonymizes the data elements in a
   DICOM data set or stream of DICOM P10 data.